zt-9/wagmi-erc4337/README.md

 Before sending user operations, ensure your smart contract account is funded.
 Send ETH to your smart contract account address to cover transaction costs.

 ### Step 2: Send Your First User Operation
-1. Access the frontend application by visiting the local development server (default: `http://localhost:3000`).
-2. Use the provided UI to configure and send your first ERC-4337 user operation.
+1. send your first ERC-4337 user operation by just signing the User Operation.

 ---